xpsi-group/xpsi/docs/source/install.rst

     python setup.py install

-The package will be installed in your conda environment (if activated).
+The package will be installed in your Conda environment (if activated).

 To test: